blcdevs/api/README.md

      - CRON_TIMEOUT=60000
       ```
   5. Run the migrations to set up the database.
     NOTE: Just a quick note, my seeder command was not working so, I'll say you should use the docker image for the backend api.
+Howver, you may want to add the symbols and currencies manually from db GUI.
       - Run all seeders
         ```
          md-seed run